ulisesbocchio/jasypt-spring-boot/README.md

 **[Jasypt](http://jasypt.org)** integration for String boot

 ## What to do First?
-Download and build a release artifact with maven and deploy it to your Maven repository since this library is not in Maven Central or any other public repo.
+Download and build a release artifact of `jasypt-spring-boot` (and optionally `jasypt-spring-boot-starter`) with maven and deploy it to your Maven repository since this library is not in Maven Central or any other public repo.
-Then add the dependency to your project:
+Then add this dependency to your project if you plan to enable the Jasypt using Annotations:

 ```xml
     <dependency>